 Deep diving on Instagram a few weeks back, I finally found a whole bunch of Muslim French bloggers.
-It was a whole fashion scene I knew how exist but just couldn’t find—French hijabis in chic neutrals, some wearing berets, posing on the pretty streets or in front of the Eiffel tower.
+It was a whole fashion scene I knew existed but just couldn’t find—French hijabis in chic neutrals, some wearing berets, posing on picturesque streets or in front of the Eiffel tower.
 My Instagram saved folder was filled with chic bloggers from the bleu, blanc and rouge.

 Take @taqwabintali.
 This French Tunisian is the founder and creative director of Zarafet Galleries, a modest fashion exhibit and magazine.
 Interspersed in between outfit pictures of her in chic blazers, trenches and sunnies fit for an editor-in-chief, shots of her magazine covers, cups of lattes at cafes and aesthetic-y Tumblr shots is an undeniable air of cool.

 Narrowing down her posts to just three was almost impossible.

 One thing regarding the elusive style of French hijabis not so pretty nor coveted is the fact that France’s history with the hijab, and Islam as a whole, is fraught with tension.

 Since 2004, students in France are banned from wearing the hijab to school.
 Mothers who are hijabi can’t come on field trips as chaperones with their children.
 French students are only allowed to wear it in university.